 Vinted Funding, Valuation & Revenue

-According to Crunchbase, Vinted has raised a total of $260 million in five rounds of venture capital funding.
+According to Crunchbase, Vinted has raised a total of $562.3 million in six rounds of venture capital funding.

 Notable investors of Vinted include the likes of Lightspeed Venture Partners, Accel, Insight Partners, Sprints Capital, or Burda Principal Investments.